-In determining the actual quantum of the variable component of remuneration, the RC has taken into account the extent to which the performance conditions, set forth above, have been met.
-The RC is therefore of the view that remuneration is aligned to performance during FY 2019.
+In determining the actual quantum of variable component of remuneration, the RC had taken into account the extent to which the performance conditions, set forth above, has been met.
+The RC is therefore of the view that remuneration is aligned to performance during FY 2020.

 In order to align the interests of the executive director and key management personnel with that of shareholders, the executive director and key management personnel are remunerated partially in the form of shares in the Company and are encouraged to hold such shares while they remain in the employment of the Company.
-They are also required to hold a minimum number of shares ranging from 1.5 to more times of their annual fixed pay under the share ownership guideline so as to maintain a beneficial ownership stake in the Company, thus further aligning their interests with shareholders.
+The executive director and key management personnel are required to hold at least two times of their annual fixed pay in the form of shares in the Company, while other key senior management are required to hold at least 1.5 times of their annual fixed pay under the share ownership guideline so as to maintain a beneficial ownership stake in the Company, thus further aligning their interests with shareholders.